platformio/platformio-docs/platforms/creating_platform.rst

 Manifest File ``platform.json``
 -------------------------------

-Eack platform definition includes a *manifest file* with a particular format that is parsed by PlatformIO when handling projects using that platform.
+Each platform definition includes a *manifest file* with a particular format that is parsed by PlatformIO when handling projects using that platform.